 The website documents the travels of Residente (Rene Huan Perez Joglar).
 He is a musician who decided to discover the world.

-The resource received a high general score from the jury.
+The website received a high general score from the jury.
 They particularly liked a dot menu and website navigation.
 The developers placed a bet on interactivity and won.
 The website automatically detects your location to display interesting places visited by Residente on the map.

 Paper Planes – November 2016